zhuangshaobin/Video-GPT/README.md

 ## 2. Overview

-OmniGen is a unified image generation model that can generate a wide range of images from multi-modal prompts.
-It is designed to be simple, flexible, and easy to use.
-We provide [inference code](#5-quick-start) so that everyone can explore more functionalities of OmniGen.
+Video-GPT is a video self-supervised generative pre-trained model which treats video as new language for visual world modeling by next clip diffusion.
+It is designed to be simple, flexible, and easy to follow.
+We provide [inference code](#5-quick-start) so that everyone can explore more functionalities of Video-GPT.

 Existing image generation models often require loading several additional network modules (such as ControlNet, IP-Adapter, Reference-Net, etc.) and performing extra preprocessing steps (e.g., face detection, pose estimation, cropping, etc.) to generate a satisfactory image.
 However, **we believe that the future image generation paradigm should be more simple and flexible, that is, generating various images directly through arbitrarily multi-modal instructions without the need for additional plugins and operations, similar to how GPT works in language generation.**